Dagmar of Denmark, Maria Feodorovna, Empress of All Russia

 Alexander and Minnie had six children:

-Alexander, Minnie and their children in 1888, Photo Credit – Wikipedia
+Alexander, Minnie and their children in 1888; Credit – Wikipedia

 On March 13, 1881, Alexander’s father, Alexander II, was assassinated in St. Petersburg, a victim of a bombing by the underground organization, Narodnaya Volya (People’s Will), and Alexander succeeded to the Russian throne.
 Security was tightened and Minnie and Alexander had to move out of St. Petersburg to Gatchina Palace, 28 miles away from St. Petersburg, which provided greater protection.
 Alexander and Minnie’s traditional coronation in the Kremlin in Moscow was held in strict security because a dangerous conspiracy had been discovered.

 Alexander and Dagmar’s visits to Denmark were always big events.
 The couple enjoyed being in Denmark because the atmosphere was more relaxed and they were under less stringent security than they were accustomed to in Russia.
 In 1885, during a Danish royal family dinner at Fredensborg Palace, Alexander announced that he would like to have his own home in Fredensborg.
-He bought a house near the castle grounds called Svalereden, but it became known as Kejserens Villa or Emperor’s Villa.
-Minnie held ownership of the home until her death in 1928 when her daughter Olga sold the house.
+He bought a house near the castle grounds called Svalereden and it became known as Kejserens Villa or Emperor’s Villa.
+Minnie held ownership of the home until she died in 1928 when her daughter Olga sold the house.

 Family Get-Together at Fredensborg Palace in Denmark, 1889. (l-r): Top row: King Haakon VII of Norway; Emperor Nicholas II of Russia; Prince Nicholas of Greece and Denmark; Grand Duke Michael Alexandrovich of Russia; Princess Victoria of the United Kingdom; King Christian X of Denmark; King Frederik VIII of Denmark; Queen Louise of Denmark; King Constantine I of Greece; Grand Duke Paul Alexandrovich of Russia; Prince George of Greece and Denmark; Queen Alexandra of the United Kingdom; Emperor Alexander III of Russia; Princess Maria of Greece and Denmark; Grand Duchess Xenia Alexandrovna of Russia; King Christian IX of Denmark; Prince Harald of Denmark; Queen Maud of Norway; Middle row sitting: Prince Andrew of Greece; Empress Maria Feodorovna of Russia; Grand Duchess Olga Alexandrovna of Russia; Queen Louise of Denmark; King George I of Greece; Princess Alexandra of Greece; On their knees on the grass: Princess Thyra of Denmark and Princess Ingeborg of Denmark; Photo Credit – Wikipedia

-During the early years of her son’s reign, Emperor Nicholas II often sought the advice of his mother.
+During the early years of her son’s reign, Emperor Nicholas II often sought his mother’s advice.
 For a time after his accession and his marriage, he lived with her in Anichkov Palace.
 According to Russian custom, Minnie was still the country’s first lady, and this caused some strain between Minnie and her daughter-in-law Empress Alexandra.
 The two never got close to each other, and their relationship was the subject of much gossip.
 Minnie was more popular than the daughter-in-law and enjoyed her continued role as the first lady.

-Emperor Nicholas II and his mother Dowager Empress Maria Feodorovna in 1896; Photo Credit – Wikipedia
+Emperor Nicholas II and his mother Dowager Empress Maria Feodorovna in 1896; Credit – Wikipedia

 When the Russian Revolution broke out during World War I in 1917, Minnie was in Kyiv (now in Ukraine).
 After Nicholas abdicated, she saw him one last time, and after some reflection, she went to the Crimea where members of the Imperial Family had several summer homes.
 Here she witnessed the October Revolution later that year, and then in 1918 came the news of the murder of her son and his family, which she did not believe.
 Being in Crimea became precarious due to food shortages, visits to the home by the Bolshevik officials, and the threat of being murdered by the Bolsheviks.